shawna-p/mysterious-messenger/docs/chatrooms.rst

 Editing Messages
 -----------------

 In the chatroom creator, you can also edit messages by clicking on them in the preview window.
+Most messages will have the following options:

+`Remove message`
+    Remove this message from the chatlog.

+`Insert message before`
+    Creates an overlay above the selected message.
+Any new messages will then be added at that particular location in the chatlog.
+Click the overlay to remove it, and new messages will be added to the bottom of the chat as usual.

+`Edit text`
+    Update the text and/or speaker of the selected message.
+You can change the font, size, and the bold/italics/underine of the message.

+`Change bubble`
+    Change the bubble used for this message.

+`Change speaker`
+    Change the speaker of this message.

+`Change profile picture`
+    Update the profile picture of the current speaker.